taichi-dev/taichi_three/docs/hello_cube.md

 # Hello cube

 The goal of this section is to give a brief introduction to Taichi THREE.
-We will start by setting up a scene, with a simple triangle, as many OpenGL tutorial starts from too.
+We will start by setting up a scene, with a simple cube, as THREE.js tutorial starts from too.
 A working example is provided at the bottom of the page in case you get stuck and need help.

 ## Creating the scene